 What is Licensing SAVI?

-Licensing Security and Vulnerability Initiative - Licensing SAVI is our confidential self-assessment tool designed to help the owners and operators of licensed premises provide a safe and secure environment for their managers, staff, customers and local communities.
-It does this by providing personalised advice and recommendations, many of which will assist you in working closely with Responsible Authorities and comply with the Licensing Act 2003, promoting its four Licensing Objectives:
+Licensing Security and Vulnerability Initiative (Licensing SAVI) is a self-assessment tool designed to help licensed premises provide a safer and more secure environment for their managers, staff, customers and local communities.

 Licensing SAVI ensures licensed premises are aware of and meet the standards required by responsible authorities in England and Wales.
 It was developed at the request of the Home Office and is backed by the National Police Chiefs’ Council.

 Licensing SAVI provides advice and guidance for venues to help raise standards and provide a safe, secure and welcoming environment.